jeffreytse/jekyll-jeffreytse-blog/_posts/2021-11-20-the-handbook-of-algorithm.md

 ### Algorithm Implementation

-Recursion is one implement of the algorithm strategies
+We should understand `Strategy != Algorithm`, algorithms are just means of implementing strategies.
+Recursion is an implementation of the algorithm strategies.

 ## References